WesleyBryie/ChumBucket/wiki/megathread/games.md

 # GAMES

-Scene groups (such as CODEX, CPY, SKIDROW, etc) do not have official websites.
-If you find a site using the name of a scene group, they are impersonating them.
+Scene groups (such as CODEX, CPY, SKIDROW, etc) do not have public websites.
+If you find a site using the name of a scene group, they are impersonators.
 Beware of these sites as they tend to package their releases with malware.

 For PC games piracy news (crack releases, DRM news etc), visit /r/CrackWatch